forbajato/forbajato.github.com/index.md

 ##To Do

-Update the way the post list looks, improve summary, etc.
+* Update the way the post list looks, improve summary, etc.
+* Add blog roll
+* Add tag cloud
+* Add about section